agraef/purr-data/README.md

 6. It is better to let small things go then to risk taking time away from solving bigger problems

-It is a really bad idea to break this Code of Conduct *even if* no one complains about your behavior.
+It is a bad idea to break this Code of Conduct *even if* no one complains about your behavior.

 md5sum: 42b9be967d638069789e5d830b8a8f93